auphofBSF/KiCadDDM/README.md

 # KiCadDDM
 KiCad Design Data Management (This tool suite is still at concept state).

+Update Nov17 - [Kipartman] (https://github.com/turdusmerula/kipartman) by @turdusmerula  has many of the key components of this suite.
+I am collaborating with Simon to extend and support the tool to hopefully be a part of this vision in the

 The vision for KiCadDDM is a suite of tools to enable the management and usefullness, improve workflow of schematic, component inventory  and pcb, through the smart use of the Electronic Design Data